openly-available/angular-export/README.md

-# angular-excel-export from json object
+# Export excel from json object in angluar.

+Exporting json object into excel in the client side.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-export)